currinjs/CurrinJS/aio/content/guide/forms.md

 You added a *Submit* button at the bottom with some classes on it for styling.

-*You're not using Angular yet*.
+*You're not using Currin yet*.
 There are no bindings or extra directives, just layout.

 <div class="l-sub-section">